charliecm/obsidian-tidy-footnotes/README.md

 # Obsidian Footnotes Indexer

-An [Obsidian](https://obsidian.md) plugin that auto indexes footnotes in your file so they are in order of appearance, alphabetical, and consecutively numbered (if applicable).
+An [Obsidian](https://obsidian.md) plugin that adds a command for indexing your footnotes in their order of appearance with consecutive numbering.

 ## How to Install